rubiefawn/remedy/creating-a-character/traits.md

 ### Old

 Your character is reaching the close of their lifespan.
 Your Vitality score is reduced by 1, but you gain aptitude in the Insight and Persuasion skills.

+## Neutral Traits

+### Blind

+You were born blind.
+You lose any senses gained from your race.
+However, you gain dominance on all Perception checks that use hearing or smell.